Is Shen Yun Cult? CCP Propaganda vs. Real Allegations in 2026

 The CCP has explicitly moved to exploit the Western labor allegations as propaganda ammunition.
 The pattern is documented: within days of each NYT article, Chinese consulates issued statements citing the allegations.
 CCP-linked social media accounts amplified the lawsuits.
 The June 2024 Ministry of Public Security leaked notes had already called for using “legal warfare” against Shen Yun — and the subsequent lawsuits and investigations fit precisely that template.

-The responsible approach is to treat each set of claims according to its own evidence standard: the CCP’s “cult” designation fails that standard entirely; the labor allegations are before U.S. courts and investigators, whose findings — when they emerge — will be the appropriate basis for judgment.
+The responsible approach is to treat each set of claims according to its own evidence standard: the CCP’s “cult” designation fails that standard entirely.

 What We Can — and Cannot — Conclude